lizelive/The_French_Revolution_A_History/03_the_guillotine/07_vendemiaire/07_the_whiff_of_grapeshot.md

-# The Whiff of Grapeshot.
+# The Whiff of Grapeshot

 In fact, what can be more natural, one may say inevitable, as a Post-Sansculottic transitionary state, than even this?
 Confused wreck of a Republic of the Poverties, which ended in Reign of Terror, is arranging itself into such composure as it can.
 Evangel of Jean-Jacques, and most other Evangels, becoming incredible, what is there for it but return to the old Evangel of Mammon? *Contrat-Social* is true or untrue, Brotherhood is Brotherhood or Death; but money always will buy money’s worth: in the wreck of human dubitations, this remains indubitable, that Pleasure is pleasant.
 Aristocracy of Feudal Parchment has passed away with a mighty rushing; and now, by a natural course, we arrive at Aristocracy of the Moneybag.
 It is the course through which all European Societies are at this hour travelling.
 Apparently a still baser sort of Aristocracy?
 An infinitely baser; the basest yet known!